DefenderK/GetBHELogs/README.md

 * Shows per-item status and a final summary.
 * Creates a **timestamped folder and zip** in the chosen output directory (Desktop by default).
 * When using `-All`, collects **all** logs simultaneously: SharpHound, AzureHound, and Windows event logs.
 * When using `-AllPlusPerf`, it additionally creates a Performance Monitor Data Collector Set and starts the trace.
-It collects the output blg file to `C:\PerfLogs`
+It creates the output blg file in `C:\PerfLogs`

 ---